Manasa54321/aps-portfolio/README.md

 PageRank is an algorithm originally developed by Google to rank web pages in their search engine results.
 It can be adapted to rank nodes in a graph based on their importance or influence.
 It uses Graph data structure to model its entities.

+# User Experience

+In OTT platforms, efficient content delivery and distribution are critical to providing a seamless user experience.
+Two key techniques used in this context are content caching and CDN (Content Delivery Network) management.

+## Content Caching

+Content caching involves storing copies of frequently accessed content closer to the user to reduce latency and bandwidth usage.
+This is essential for OTT platforms to deliver high-quality video streams without buffering.
+Commonly, LRU (Least Recently Used) cache is used for this purpose.
+LRU is a scheduling algorithm that evicts the least recently accessed items first when the cache reaches its capacity.

+## CDN

+A CDN is a network of distributed servers that deliver content to users based on their geographic location.

+### CDN in Netflix

+Netflix knows very well that if a video takes five more seconds than usual, and this happens a few too many times, they will lose subscribers.
+With the help of an intelligent CDN, when we hit the play button, the video can be fetched from multiple locations.
+They migrated to AWS for cloud storage and computing to achieve scalability and flexibility.
+They implemented their own CDN, OpenConnect, to optimize content delivery and reduce buffering by caching content locally at ISPs.
+This architecture ensures rapid, reliable video streaming and minimizes downtime.
+Netflix also contributes to the tech community by open-sourcing their AWS tools.

+### Consistent Hashing in CDNs

+Generally, in CDNs, Consistent Hashing technique is used to distribute data across a distributed system in a way that minimizes reorganization when nodes are added or removed.
+It uses data structures like:

+- **Hash Ring**: Represents the circular space where both content and servers are mapped.
+- **Sorted Map**: Stores the positions of servers on the hash ring, allowing efficient look-up of the nearest server for any given content.

 * * *

 ### Prerequisites